SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_1_spa-academy-salesorder/spa-academy-salesorder.md

 ### Create and configure API trigger

->You will build the initial screen of Sales Order Approval process using SAP Build Apps in the next tutorial.
+>You will build the initial screen of Sales Order Approval process using SAP Build Apps in the next exercise.
 This API trigger will be invoked on a click of **Get Approval** button in SAP Build Apps.

-The process can be triggered with a Form or using an API trigger.
+The process can be triggered with a form, by an event or using an API trigger.
 Since you are integrating a Sales Order Approval Process with SAP Build Apps, you will create an API trigger for the process.
 The inputs and outputs are configured for the API trigger and these inputs can then be used as input fields in your process, for example, in a form or approval form.

 1. Back on your Order Processing process page, in the process builder canvas, click on **+** > **API** > **New API Trigger**.